 Frequently Asked Questions

-A: Yes of course.
-Subluxations (misalignments) of the spine occur for a variety of reasons including accidents and stress.
+Subluxations (misalignments) of the upper cervical spine occur for a variety of reasons - including accidents and stress.
 In fact for many people, their first subluxation happens during their own birth!
-Our patients span every decade of life and have experienced great results from our safe, gentle method.

 In addition to increased range of motion, slower degeneration of problem areas, and overall improved general health - our patients have also found relief for: